Summary & Highlights

 Apart from seniors with conditions that prohibit them from using a weighted blanket, the elderly can use weighted blankets in various environments where stress and anxiety may arise.
 This includes nursing homes and long-term care facilities, where caregivers use weighted blankets to help seniors calm down and grounded.

 Efforts are underway to better understand weighted blankets’ effects through various clinical trials (source).

 The Centers for Medicare and Medicaid Services (CMS) does not consider weighted blankets as restraints.
 However, when seniors use an inappropriately sized weighted blanket, the weight might restrain their range and variety of movements, thereby acting as a restraint. (source)

 Can A Weighted Blanket Be Too Heavy?

 Yes, a weighted blanket might get too heavy if you choose an inappropriate weight.
 It is recommended that weighted blanket users select a product that is about 5% to 10% of their body.
-The weight of the blanket you choose depends on the specific user and their needs.
 The key to choosing the right weight for weighted blankets for seniors is ensuring the user retains all the freedom of movement possible.